Activity 1: Crowdsourcing on ‘Air Quality’

 The CODE Europe project is piloting a Crowdsourcing activity in five European countries on the subject of air quality.
 We have chosen this specific topic because of its transnational nature and the problems associated with it, as it has been estimated to be responsible for more than 400.000 premature deaths each year.

 - 6 487 European citizens participated in Phase 3, ‘Ideas Selection’ which ran from August till October 2022.
-The citizens were asked to register and identify digitally in order to evaluate and selected which of the solutions proposed in Phase 2 to support, in order to put them forward to policy makers on the EU, national and local level the most popular ideas and priorities.
+The citizens were asked to register and identify digitally in order to evaluate and selected which of the solutions proposed in Phase 2 they support, in order to put forward to policy makers on the EU, national and local level the most popular ideas and priorities.
+Read more.

 Activity 2: Digital Dashboard on ‘Air Quality’